What is adultery in Texas?

 This is often the most important question for our clients, and the answer can make a real difference in your financial future.

-- Did your spouse spend marital money on the affair?
-Every dollar spent on gifts, trips, hotel rooms, or supporting the other person is money that should have stayed in your family.
+How much larger depends on your specific situation.
+The court will consider whether your spouse spent marital money on the affair, since every dollar spent on gifts, trips, hotel rooms, or supporting the other person is money that should have stayed in your family.
+The length of the affair matters too.
+A years-long relationship typically weighs more heavily than a brief encounter.

 Community property includes bank accounts (even ones in just your spouseโs name), income earned during marriage, your home, vehicles, retirement contributions, and investments.
 Weโve seen property divisions shift significantly when adultery and wasted assets are proven effectively.

 You worked hard for what you have.
 An affair shouldnโt leave you with less than you deserve.
+Protect what matters most.
+Call (817) 203-2220 to speak with a family law attorney who can evaluate your case.

-Does adultery affect alimony in Texas?
+Does Adultery Affect Alimony in Texas?

 Adultery matters most when your spouse wasted significant money on the affair.
 That waste supports both a larger property award and potentially higher maintenance to make up for what was lost.

+This is a question we hear from nearly every parent dealing with infidelity.
 Generally, adultery by itself doesnโt change custody (called โconservatorshipโ in Texas).
-Courts decide custody based on whatโs best for your children, not as punishment for a parentโs mistakes.
+Courts decide custody based on whatโs best for your children under Texas Family Code ยง 153.002, not as punishment for a parentโs mistakes.
 A spouse can be unfaithful and still be a good parent.

 A parent who kept the affair completely separate from the children and maintained their parenting responsibilities probably wonโt face custody consequences.
 But a parent who brought the kids around their affair partner, missed parenting time, or put children in uncomfortable situations may see the judge take notice.

 Your childrenโs wellbeing comes first.
 If you have concerns about how your spouseโs behavior has affected them, share those concerns with your attorney.
+Get clarity about your options today.
+Call (817) 203-2220.

-Frequently Asked Questions
+Frequently Asked Questions About Adultery and Divorce in Texas

 Can I get a divorce in Texas just because my spouse cheated?